scaldwell545/sql-challenge/README.md

 * Use the information you have to create a table schema for each of the six CSV files.
 Specify data types, primary keys, foreign keys, and other constraints.

-  * For the primary keys check to see if the column is unique, otherwise create a [composite key].
-Which takes to primary keys in order to uniquely identify a row.
+  * For the primary keys check to see if the column is unique, otherwise create a composite key which takes two primary keys to uniquely identify a row.
   * Be sure to create tables in the correct order to handle foreign keys.

-* Import each CSV file into the corresponding SQL table.
+* Import each CSV file into the corresponding SQL table in the same order that the tables were created.

 #### Data Analysis